jhipster/jhipster-guides/guides/02_continuous_integration.md

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 Congratulations!
-You are now ready to create an application.
+You setted up the continuous integration on your project.

 Enter the next command line to start the next tutorial: